Rafael Moshe Kamhi: Biography

 After the subsequent split of the Organization, Kamhi maintained close links with left-wing activists of the Macedonian liberation movement as Gyorche Petrov and Dimo Hadzhidimov.
 He did not hide his dislike of the centralist's wing activists.
 The left-wing faction, opposed Bulgarian nationalism, but the centralist's faction drifted more and more towards it.
-After the Balkan wars Bitola remained in Serbia and he moved to Xanthi, then part of Bulgaria.
+After the Balkan Wars Bitola remained in Serbia and he moved to Xanthi, then part of Bulgaria.
 At the end of World War I he joined the so-called Provisional representation of the former United Internal Revolutionary Organization.
 The Temporary representation advocated for autonomy of Macedonia as a part of a Balkan Federation.
 It threatened the autonomous Macedonia as a supranational state populated by different people as Bulgarians, Greeks, Serbs, Turks, Vlahs, Jews etc. The Bulgarian government of Alexander Malinov offered at the end of the First World War in late 1918 the idea of a united autonomous Macedonian state under the jurisdiction of the Great Powers, but it was refused.
 Due to the threat of a second national disaster for Bulgaria, before the signing of the Treaty of Neuilly, Kamhi conducted in 1919 a meeting with the then Prime Minister Teodor Teodorov, who struggled to keep order in the defeated country.
 He was offered to move to Thessaloniki, where the headquarters of the Triple Entente was located.
 He had to stand there with aim to present the interests of Bulgaria in Macedonia to the victors in the war.
 With the permission of the French General Charpy, he settled and stayed to live in the city.
 It is said he continued to work unofficially for Bulgarian interests in the period between the two World wars, when living in Greece.

 During World War II, after the occupation of Greece, Kamhi participated in the creation of Bulgarian Club in Thessaloniki.
 In 1943, Rafael Kamhi was arrested by the German occupying forces in the city and had to be sent to a concentration camp in Central Europe.
 With the support of Bulgarian organizations and institutions as the Macedonian Scientific Institute, the Ilinden (Organization), the Union of Macedonian brotherhoods, the premier Bogdan Filov, and Tsar Boris III himself, he was released.
 Meanwhile, nearly all 54,000 Salonica's Jews were shipped to the Nazi extermination camps.
-The Jewish communities of Bulgarian-controlled Yugoslavia and Greece territories, numbering 12,000 were also almost completely wiped out.
-Kamhi's brother, who lived in Bitola, together with his relatives there, and all his relatives in Thessaloniki, were deported in Treblinka.
+The Jewish communities of Bulgarian-controlled Yugoslavian and Greek territories, numbering 12,000 were also almost completely wiped out.
+Kamhi's brother, who lived in Bitola, together with his relatives there, and all his relatives in Thessaloniki, were deported to Nazi extermination camps in Poland.
 Nevertheless, 48,000 Bulgarian Jews native to the old borders of Bulgaria, were saved.
 Two of the few survivors were his niece Rosa and nephew Joseph Kamhi, the children of his brother.
 Rosa after the war married the Yugoslav General Beno Ruso and Joseph moved to Israel.